kota7/episodescript/README.md

 episode-script the-mentalist 2 6
 ```

-If you want to read step by step:
+Or, if you want to read step by step:

 ```
 episode-script the-mentalist 2 6 | less